AdobeDocs/app-builder/guides/deployment.md

 If you do not own a [Runtime](https://github.com/AdobeDocs/adobeio-runtime) namespace, please [request trial access]().

-The [Technical Requirements](../getting_started/technical_requirements.md) documentation should also be checked before trying out the deployment scenarios described below.

 # Deployment Scenarios

 The [CLI](https://github.com/adobe/aio-cli) offers three types of deployment to the developers.